Liouvillian recursion method for the electronic Green's function: Method

 and

-From those, expressions for $G_{CB}$ and $G_{BC}$ can be isolated.
-We refer to this procedure as "linear combination of continued fractions » (LCCF).
-In the generic case, the computational cost for off-diagonal Green's function is increased fourfold relative to computing a single diagonal element, but it yields four Green's functions, which are often all of equal interest.
+From the above, expressions for $G_{\mathbf{CB}}$ and $G_{\mathbf{BC}}$ can be extracted.
+We refer to this procedure as {\it linear combination of continued fractions} (LCCF).
+In the generic case, the computational cost for off-diagonal Green functions is increased fourfold relative to computing a single diagonal element, but it yields four Green functions which are often all of equal interest.

-To reach an exact result, Lanczos algorithm has to be run until exhaustion of the Krylov subspace generated by the repeated action of the Liouvillian on the initial operator.
-Note that subspace exhaustion has happened as soon as a $\beta$ coefficient is zero to working precision.
-In the case of electrons, this means order $ 4^n$ iterations, where $n$ is the number of single-electron orbitals.
+To reach an exact result, the Lanczos' algorithm has to be run until exhaustion of the Krylov subspace generated by the repeated action of the Liouvillian on the initial operator.
+Note that subspace exhaustion has happened as soon as $\beta_{k+1}$ in Eqs.~\ref{eq:LLanczos_recursion} is zero to working precision.
+In the case of electrons, this means $\mathcal{O}( 4^n)$ iterations, where $n$ is the number of single-electron orbitals.
 This is often neither practical nor necessary.
-Indeed, this reveals a lot of information within a few tens of iterations~\cite{viswanath_recursion_1994}, even in the limit of large $n$.
+Indeed, the continued fraction decomposition reveals a lot of information within a few tens of iterations~\cite{viswanath_recursion_1994}, even in the limit of large $n$.